Nanny Resume Guide + Tips + Example

 Start by editing this nanny resume template or explore our 40+ resume templates to find the best one for you.

-Communicative Nanny and childcare professional seeking new opportunity.
+Communicative nanny and child care professional seeking a new opportunity.
 Ensures growth, happiness and safety of children while remaining in open communication with parents.
 Juggles multiple complex schedules and nutritional guidelines while remaining an observant and entertaining presence.

-- Schedule all pre- and post-school activities while allowing for free time and creativity.
+- Schedule all pre and post-school activities for two children ages 4-10 while allowing for free time and creativity.

-- Coordinate with other children’s parents for carpools, extra-curricular events, other after-school and weekend activities.
+- Coordinate with other children’s parents for carpools, extracurricular events and other after-school and weekend activities.